jarun/googler/README.md

 # Features

 - Google Search, Google Site Search, Google News
-- Fast and clean (no ads, stray URLs or clutter)
+- Fast and clean (no ads, stray URLs or clutter), custom color
 - Open result URLs (or the actual search) in browser
 - Navigate search result pages from omniprompt
 - Fetch n results in a go, start at the n<sup>th</sup> result